excitement-engineer/graphql-iso-date/README.md

  > A reference is made to `coercion` in the description below.
 For further clarification on the meaning of this term, please refer to the GraphQL [spec](http://facebook.github.io/graphql/#sec-Scalars).

-### LocalDate
+### Date

 A date without a time-zone in the ISO-8601 calendar system, such as 2007-12-03.

-LocalDate is a representation of a date, viewed as year-month-day.
+The Date scalar is a representation of a date, viewed as year-month-day.

 This scalar does not represent a time or time-zone.
 Instead, it is a description of the date, as used for birthdays for example.
 It cannot represent an instant on the time-line.

-LocalDate is encoded as a string in the format `YYYY-MM-DD` where `YYYY` indicates a four-digit year, 0000 through 9999. `MM` indicates a two-digit month of the year, 01 through 12. `DD` indicates a two-digit day of that month, 01 through 31.
+Date is encoded as a string in the format `YYYY-MM-DD` where `YYYY` indicates a four-digit year, 0000 through 9999. `MM` indicates a two-digit month of the year, 01 through 12. `DD` indicates a two-digit day of that month, 01 through 31.

 For example, the value "2nd of January 2015" is encoded as string "2015-01-02".

 **Result Coercion**

-Javascript Date instances are coerced to LocalDate.
+Javascript Date instances are coerced to the Date scalar.
 Invalid Dates raise a field error.

 **Input Coercion**

-When expected as an input type, only valid LocalDate encoded strings are accepted.
+When expected as an input type, only valid Date encoded strings are accepted.
 All other input values raise a query error indicating an incorrect type.

 ```js